CSE590-01: Vision-Language Foundation Models

 Semester Project50%

-Credit Breakdown for Paper Presentations (15%):
+Credit Breakdown for Paper Presentations (30%):

 Logistics: Students sign up in Week 2 to claim one paper from the approved pool.
-Upload a PDF of your slide deck to Piazza 48 hours before your in-class talk, prepare a presentation followed by Q&A, and conclude with 2–3 discussion topics that tie the work to course themes (TBD - subject to change).
+Upload a PDF of your slide deck to Google Classroom 48 hours before your in-class talk, prepare a presentation followed by Q&A, and conclude with 2–3 discussion topics that tie the work to course themes (TBD - subject to change).

 Paper Critiques Structure (10%):